Video games have lots of powerups. Some make you stronger. Some make you faster. And some make you get stronger faster.

 - In Mario & Luigi: Bowser's Inside Story, there are a lot of examples, such as gear to make attacked enemies drop items when hit.

 - Some of the microtransaction items in Battlefield Heroes increase earnable points.

-- Final Fantasy VII there's equipment that can double or triple AP gain.
+- In Final Fantasy VII, there's equipment that can double or triple AP gain.
 AP is used to improve Materia, which enhance your characters.

 - Final Fantasy VIII had GF abilities that affected stat gains.
 You could theoretically wait to gain levels until you had the maximum level in said abilities, causing your character to grow by leaps and bounds.

 - Final Fantasy X has weapon properties that double and triple the AP gain of the wielder and one which converts Overdrive gained into APnote .
 There are also armor properties which increase item strength.

 - The really brain-bending meta items are the Sphere Distillers.
 Using a Sphere Distiller on an enemy forces that enemy to drop spheres (essentially a currency that allows you to buy stat boosts in the game's complicated level-up board game) instead of whatever else it would have dropped.
 Not only does this make up for some types of spheres absolutely refusing to drop at the right time, abusing Sphere Distillers and farmable Bonus Bosses that drop ludicrous amounts of items is the powergamers' way to raise your Aeons, and can also be necessary when filling in the entire sphere grid.